milosjoka/angular-generics/README.md

 In this project you will see examples:
 - generic data(CRUD) service
-- generic BaseFormComponent and BaseIndexComponent.
+- generic BaseFormComponent and BaseIndexComponent

 ## Generic data(CRUD) service
 On a path **"src/app/utility/data-models/responses/"** they are data models that refer to a standardized response from the backend service.